bos/stanford-cs240h/notes/l5/concurrency.md

                     (\_ -> action)
     ~~~~

+* How would you throw assertion failure if thread doesn't hold lock?
-* But how would you implement a condition variable?
+* How would you implement a condition variable?
     * On the plus side, condition variables don't interact well with
       asynchronous signals anyway, so let's not worry about `mask`...